rafelafrance/traiter/README.md

 - Images of data collection notes.

 **Note** All terms, traits, and extraction methods are unique to the body of literature being mined so this repository only contains truly universal terms, traits or, for that matter, functions used across many research domains.

+## SpaCy Entities vs Traits:
+- **A trait is just an annotated spaCy entity.**
+- We leverage normal spaCy entities to build traits.
+Sometimes we will use spaCy's NER entities to as building block traits.

 ## Parsing strategy
 1. Have experts identify relevant terms and target traits.